abellion/ngDatabase/README.md

 With ngDatabase you can store any data as you want (text, number, date, object, ...) thanks to human-friendly methods names.

-__Note : this service will sonn be available also for non Ionic project.
+__Note : this service will soon be available also for non Ionic project.
 Stay tuned !__

 # Quick links